bodobraegger/bodobraegger.github.io/pages/projects.md

   Current Focus:
     - name: Software Engineer @ ETH Zürich
       link: 'https://ethz.ch'
-      desc: 'I work at the <a href="https://descil.ethz.ch/">Decision Science Laboratory</a>, where I maintain the existing lab infrastructure and develop new tools for behavioral research, mainly using Python and .NET.
+      desc: 'I work at the <a href="https://descil.ethz.ch/">Decision Science Laboratory</a>, where I maintain the existing lab infrastructure and develop new tools for behavioral research, mainly using Python and C#.
 I also containerize the tech stack and migrate it to an in-house Kubernetes cluster.'
       icon: 'i-carbon-cloud-logging'

   Web and TypeScript: